WELCOME TO THE FUTURE

 This program will engage students in science, technology, engineering, and math (STEM).
 They will learn key concepts of machines and motion and build and program with VEX IQ robots.
 Students will build their first robot by connecting and pairing the controller and the robot brain and by using the VEX IQ sensors: touch, distance, color, gyro, and touch LED.
 They will learn how to program using fundamentals of RobotC, a C-based programming language used to command a robot.
 This will include the use of conditional statements, Boolean operations, loops, functions, and how to use sensor feedback to control the robot’s motion.
 Students will be challenged to work in teams of two to design, build, and program a robot.
 Pairs will form Alliances and play against opposing Alliances in a 12’ x 12’ field with matches consisting of autonomous and manual control periods.
 Students will immerse in STEM and exercise lifelong skills in teamwork, leadership, critical thinking, and communication.

-This program is designed for middle school students who want to learn advanced building and computer programming using the LEGO EV3 Mindstorms.
-They will be challenged to think like scientists and engineers to build, test, and program an autonomous robot to solve a set of missions in a Robot Game.
-They will learn fundamentals of LEGO Technic elements, motors, sensors, and different types of wheels to build a robot taking into consideration center of gravity, torque, gearing, and appropriate balance of speed and strength.
+This program is designed for middle school students who want to be part of a robotics competition team.
+They will be challenged to think like scientists and engineers to build, test, and program an autonomous robot to solve a set of missions in a thematic Robot Game.
+They will learn the fundamentals of LEGO Technic elements, motors, and sensors to build a robot taking into consideration the center of gravity, torque, gearing, and appropriate balance of speed and strength.
 Robots will be submitted to several accuracy tests to identify improvement cycles where alternatives are considered, tested, and the designs are improved.
-Students will learn advanced programming using the EV3 software, including creation of several reusable functions (MyBlocks) such as move a set distance, sensor calibration, and line following.
-The program includes the use of advanced programming concepts such as proportional control, debugging, and decision-making techniques.
-This program is recommended for students with previous experience in building and programming with LEGO EV3, preferably students who are part of an FIRST LEGO League (FLL) team or intend to participate in an FLL tournament in the future.
+Students will learn advanced programming such as proportional control, debugging, and decision-making techniques.
+Advanced Robotics for Competition is open to students who have taken the MySTEM EV3 classes in the past and have been recommended to register for this camp.